-It goes without saying that sleep is vital to our health, both physically and mentally.
+Sleep is vital to our health, both physically and mentally.
 While we all know the feeling of being a little grouchy and slow the day after a terrible night’s sleep, persistent insomnia can cause much more serious health problems.

 There are many myths surrounding sleep, such as how much sleep we need, the best ways to get to sleep and which sleeping positions will help you get a full night’s sleep.
 But how much of this is true?
 We are all unique and, therefore, how much sleep we need and the methods best suited to help us get to sleep are as unique as we are.
-There are no hard and fast rules for sleep which will work for everyone, but there is general guidance we can follow to help wake up well rested and ready to face the day ahead.
+There are no hard and fast rules for sleep which will work for everyone, but there is general guidance we can follow to help us wake up well-rested and ready to face the day ahead.

 Here, we look at some of those myths surrounding sleep and get to the truth behind a good night’s sleep.